vechain/grant-program/applications/SydTek_VeCarbon.md

 # VeChain grant research proposal

 ## Title
-Increasing Transparency for Sustainable Supply Chains: An Industry Survey of Applications for VeChain's VeCarbon Solution
+Increasing Transparency for Sustainable Supply Chains: An Industry Survey of Applications for Blockchain

 ## Applicants